ralphjsmit/tall-interactive/README.md

 }
 ```

-Use the static `getFormDefaults()` to specify the default values for each fields as `$field => $defaultValue`.
+Use the static `getFormDefaults()` to specify the default values for each field as `$field => $defaultValue`.
 This will add the required public properties on the right Livewire component.

 ```php
 public static function getFormDefaults(): array